Sometimes I’m struck by just how important perseverance is in life.

 How To Keep Going When You Feel Like Giving Up

-Odds are you already know the goal that you want to be perseverant in, be it a personal goal like losing weight or learning to talk to others or a professional goal like completing a very lengthy project.
-With this goal in mind, try and do the following
+Odds are you already know the goal that you want to be perseverant in, be it a personal goal like losing weight or a professional goal like completing a very lengthy project.
+With this goal in mind, try the following:

 1) Visualise a successful outcome